rickgregorypf/hello-world/README.md

 # hello-world
 In the beginning...
-I was not around, but followed shortly thereafter.
+I was not around, but followed sometime thereafter.